“What does a brand do for us? Without a brand, you are dead.”

 Peter Field is one of the world’s leading experts on brand marketing and measurement.
 He believes that in the era short-termism, an increasing number of B2B businesses are neglecting the long-term value of the brand.

 To coincide with the release of the Thought Leadership Network’s Proving Our Value report, Peter reveals why creativity and distinctiveness are at the heart of effective thought leadership – and long-term brand growth.

 How are B2B brands responding to the challenge of balancing short-term activation and brand-building?

 B2B businesses are probably more susceptible to the pressures of short-termism that the world of marketing has been subjected to during the past 10 years of the big data era.
 That line of thinking is very seductive, but it’s also lethally dangerous.
 If it’s all about short-term data-led acquisition marketing, then you walk away from brand marketing and you essentially restrain growth, and this is what has been happening.
-As a lot of B2B businesses are very sales led, and I think they have increasingly doubted the value of the brand.
+A lot of B2B businesses are very sales led, and I think they have increasingly doubted the value of the brand.

 How are businesses trying to overcome short-termism?

 You have to have brand metrics in place that are going to correlate with long-term growth.
 But this is a huge area of conjecture.
 A lot of work is being done on ‘mental availability’, which is the extent to which a brand comes easily to mind in a buying situation.
 The businesses I have worked with, and are doing good things, are those that have realised they have to develop a brand identity – a brand entity that can work through the funnel and not just at the top.
 It’s not just about notoriety, fame, getting talked about; it’s also about supporting the sale of products as you move down the line.

 How can CMOs achieve a balance between long-term brand investment and short-term targets?